TheForcer/nginfix/README.md

 ./nginfix.sh
 ```

-Do not forget to enter your INWX credentials & Server IPs in the config section of the script.
+On the first launch you'll have the possibility to download a [sample config file](https://raw.githubusercontent.com/TheForcer/nginfix/master/.nginfix.cfg.sample).
+Open that file with your preferred editor and fill in your details (INWX credentials, IPS, etc.) and save the file as .nginfix.cfg in the same directory as the script.
+After doing so, you will be able to fully utilize the script!

 ## Credits